TEMPLE578/ObsidianGitSync/Economics.md

 Theory: a statement or set of related statements about cause and effect, action and reaction

-Model: formal statement of theory, can be drawn a
+Model: formal statement of theory, can be drawn and is usually ma